LexieK7/CNET/README.md

 ## Reference

 If you find our work useful in your research or if you use parts of this code please consider citing our paper:

+@article{zheng2024deep,
+  title={Deep learning model with pathological knowledge for detection of colorectal neuroendocrine tumor}, author={Zheng, Ke and Duan, Jinling and Wang, Ruixuan and Chen, Haohua and He, Haiyang and Zheng, Xueyi and Zhao, Zihan and Jing, Bingzhong and Zhang, Yuqian and Liu, Shasha and others}, journal={Cell Reports Medicine}, volume={5}, number={10}, year={2024}, publisher={Elsevier}
+}